AdamKyle/flare/README.md

 <sup>*</sup> See setting up an email below.

-<sup>**</sup> The information section is comprised of mark down files.
-This is very experiemental at the moment.
+<sup>**</sup> The information section is composed of mark down files.
+This is very experimental at the moment.
 It takes a series of mark down files, converts them into one document and displays it to the user.
 The information section is like a Help section.

 ## Redis